Crassula rubricaulis

 Crassula rubricaulis (Red-stem Crassula) is a succulent plant native to the coastal mountains of the Eastern Cape and Western Cape of South Africa.

 Description

 This species can be distinguished by its fleshy, succulent leaves, which are a minimum of 2 mm in thickness.
 In addition, the leaves are smooth, sessile, egg-shaped (with the narrowest part against the stem), with bright red margins.
 The leaf normally has a faint line of hair, along its reddish margins (but the hairs tend to fall off at the leaf tip).

-In its growth form, C.rubricaulis becomes a small (30-50 cm), rounded, branching, perennial shrub, with smooth, red-brown stems ("rubricaulis"="red-stemmed").
+In its growth form, C. rubricaulis becomes a small (30-50 cm), rounded, branching, perennial shrub, with smooth, red-brown stems ("rubricaulis"="red-stemmed").
 The hard, brittle branches root if they lie against the ground.

 It produces large numbers of white, star-shaped flowers in the middle and late Summer.

-It is a close relative of the species Crassula dejecta, which also inhabits the mountains of the south western Cape.
+It is a close relative of the species Crassula dejecta (now Crassula undulata), which also inhabits the mountains of the south western Cape.